10 Things You Need to Know About Car Insurance in South Africa

 Car insurance is based on the use of the car.
-Three uses are registered; these include private, professional and business use.
+There are three types of registration; these include private, professional and business use.
 Private use refers to your personal car.
 Professional means you use your car for work, but do not need it to be able to do your work like a doctor for instance.
-Business use is for cars used to run and maintain a business like a delivery truck.
+Business use is for cars one uses for running and maintain a business like a delivery truck.

-The quote will tell you what is covered in the policy and what not.
+The quote will tell you what the policy covers and what not.
 Study it carefully to ensure that you get the best cover.

 - You may need to specify or nominate drivers.